Trusted Driver Information Hub

 How do I know which driver version I have installed?

-Open your device manager, right‑click the device, choose Properties → Driver tab.
-You’ll see the driver provider, date, and version number, which you can compare against the manufacturer’s latest release.
+Open your device manager, right‑click the device, choose Properties → Driver tab to see the provider, date, and version number, which you can compare against the manufacturer’s latest release.

 What should I do if a driver update breaks my PC?

-Open your device manager, right‑click the affected device, choose Properties → Driver → Roll Back Driver.
-If that’s greyed out, uninstall the device with "Delete the driver software" ticked and reboot — your operating system will reinstall a known‑good version.
+Open your device manager, right‑click the affected device, choose Properties → Driver → Roll Back.
+If that’s greyed out, uninstall the device with the ‘delete the software’ option ticked and reboot — your operating system will reinstall a known‑good version.

 Are third‑party driver updater programs worth it?